dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 #### (A) forbidden love and unknown husbandry

 - relevant to the section on "Splicing Families"
+  -

 #### (B&C) innocent or guilty, a new life is born

 #### (D) The young are indoctrinated in the "right" ways of society

-- everyone is born as tabula rasa, but those who raise them may or may not have a clean slate or unadulterated intentions
+- everyone is born as tabula rasa, but those who raise them may or may not have a clean slate or unadulterated intentions.
+  - "the child should not be punished for the sins of the father"
+    - however, this is not true

 #### (E&F) one without a demonstrable causal connection tempts the innocents vulnerable to subversion, who is led astray and indoctrinated in sin

+- the lack of provable causal connection is crucial.
+  - increase degrees of karmic obfuscation

 #### Caster from [Fate/Zero](https://en.wikipedia.org/wiki/Fate/Zero)